Serg-Mir/earthquake-app/README.md

 * `--radius`: Optional override for the maximum radius in kilometers (`integer`)

-ℹ️ Note: Specifying `lat` or `lon` will override the default Pleo office locations.
+ℹ️ Note: Specifying `lat` and `lon` will override the default Pleo office locations.

 ## Local installation